Do you work with or do business with Indians? Do you sometimes find it confusing?

 What foreigners need to do is take a step back, reflect on their own behaviour and cultural preferences and then try to and understand the Indian point of view.
 This will lead to finding more common ground and overcoming challenges.

-In this blog we’re going to be giving you our top tips on Indian culture and specifically what foreigners need to be aware of when working with Indians in a professional setting.
+We’re going to be giving you our top tips on Indian culture and specifically what foreigners need to be aware of when working with Indians in a professional setting.

 These are based on common experiences faced by, mainly North American and European, foreigners shared in cultural awareness training.